Cognigy/Documentation/docs/en/docs/ai/flow-nodes/generic-voice-nodes/continuous-asr-config.md

 ## Description

 <div class="divider"></div>
-Continuous ASR enables the Voice Gateway to concatenate multiple STT recognitions of the user and then send them as a single textual message to the bot.
+Continuous ASR enables the system to concatenate multiple STT recognitions of the user and then send them as a single textual message to the bot.
 <br/><br/>

 When executed, the settings will apply for the remainder of the session.